Part II

 Pause.
 Breathe.
 Notice.

-These questions are not meant to be answered once, but returned to in rhythm—as life offers its spiral invitations to begin again.
+Return to these questions in rhythm, as life offers its spiral invitations to begin again.

 Emergence is not a puzzle to be solved.
 It is a mystery to be lived.